SapeleD3/niyo-planner/README.md

 ## NOTES

 - on creating the tasks schema, i opted for adding a startDate and endDate to capture the intended duration of each task as optional fields, as it can also be utilized as a todo list

+## How to improve Application

+- Caching: introducing a cache would reduce time taken for read operations, the redis cache has already been provisioned in the docker compose, and can be utilized when the application is ready to scale
+- logging: introducing a centralized logging would reduce the time taken to identify and resolve server issues, for simple applications such as this i would recommend sentry, and for complex systems i would recommend the ELK stack using elastic search for data storem logstash for data pipeline and kibana for visualization

+Thank you